ipikuka/next-mdx-remote-client/README.md

 > \
 > The type parameters `Frontmatter` and `Scope` should extend `Record<string, unknown>`.
 You should use **`type`** instead of **`interface`** for type parameters otherwise, you will receive an error saying `Type 'Xxxx' does not satisfy the constraint 'Record<string, unknown>'.` See this [issue](https://github.com/ipikuka/next-mdx-remote-client/issues/2) for more explanation.

-In the above example, I assume you use **`remark-flexible-toc`** remark plugin in order to collect the headings from the MDX content, and you pass that information into the `scope` via `vfileDataIntoScope` option.
+In the above example, I assume you use **`remark-flexible-toc`** remark plugin in order to collect the headings from MDX content, and you pass that information into the `scope` via `vfileDataIntoScope` option.

 ### The evaluate options (`EvaluateOptions`)